allo-media/tech-blog/_posts/2018-01-26-introducing-elm-to-redux-users.markdown

 The funny thing being, Redux design itself was initially inspired by Elm!

-In conclusion, here are three tips when facing something difficult to understand:
+In conclusion, here are quick takeaways when facing something difficult to understand:

-- start with finding a metaphor, even a silly one; that helps summarizing the problem and ensure you get the big picture of it;
+- start with finding a metaphor, even a silly one; that helps summarizing the problem, expressing your goal and ensure you get the big picture of it;
 - slice the problem down to the smallest understandable chunks you can, then move to the next larger one when you're done;
 - always try to map what you're trying to learn to things you've already learned; past experiences are good tools for that.